What is the Past Continuous Tense?

-The Past Continuous (also called the Past Progressive) describes actions or situations that were in progress at a specific moment in the past.
+The Past Continuous (also called the Past Progressive) is used to describe actions or situations that were in progress at a specific moment in the past.
 It focuses on the duration and ongoing nature of a past activity, not its completion.

-It says: "This was happening at that moment — the action was in the middle of taking place."
+It communicates the idea: "This was happening at that exact past moment — the action was actively in the middle of taking place."

 She was cooking dinner at seven o'clock.